 - there could be a leak in the tank itself.

-24. How do I know which hot water system best suits my family’s needs best?
+24. How do I know which hot water system best suits my family’s needs?

-There are many factors to consider to make the right choice when try to find the right hot water system, factors like;
+There are many factors to consider to make the right choice when trying to find the right hot water system.
+Factors like:

 - family size